Carlie Cooper: "Big Time"

 Peter and Carlie have now been dating for a short while.
 When Michele Gonzales moves back to Chicago, Peter considers moving in with Carlie, but she decides that it is too early in their relationship.
-It is at this time that Peter discovers Carlie is a roller derby participant, using the sport to help her unleash any pent up anger.
-Her roller derby name is Crusher Carlie.

-When Peter is called out on a mission with the Future Foundation, Carlie is told it's a business trip for Horizon Labs.
-Carlie is very angry when she finds out that there was no trip.
-She takes her rage out in the rink which results in her being sent off mid-game for a vicious assault on Iron Mavis from the other side.
-Noticing her bad mood, two of her teammates offer to take her out for a night on the town.
-After getting drunk, Carlie decides to get a tattoo of the Green Goblin's insignia out of spite, knowing Peter's opinion of Norman Osborn.
-However, she changes her mind and gets a tattoo of Spider-Man.
-She is worried that the tattoo will make things awkward between herself and Peter, but Peter assures her that it is not the case.

-During the "Return of Anti-Venom" storyline, Carlie correctly deduces that the new Wraith is her police captain Yuri Watanabe using a mask Mysterio created that could impersonate the face of the late Jean DeWolff since only they and Spider-Man knew about it.
-This becomes more obvious when she visits evidence storage and learns of a mysterious incident that supposedly destroyed the mask with Watanabe being the last visitor beforehand.
+During the "Return of Anti-Venom" storyline, Carlie correctly deduces that the new Wraith is her police captain Yuri Watanabe.
+This becomes more obvious when she visits evidence storage and learns of a mysterious incident that supposedly destroyed Wraith's mask, with Watanabe being the last visitor beforehand.
 Having secretly placed her cell phone into Watanabe's pocket earlier and following her target, Carlie's suspicions are confirmed.
 Rather than turn Watanabe in like she previously did to Vin and her father, Carlie agrees to keep it secret and suggests that Watanabe needs to improve on covering tracks for her own safety.